nccshecodes/5-day-weather-spa/README.md

 ### Challenges

-#### 5 day forcast json file
+#### 5 day forecast json file

-The json file is a huge with 39 data sets in total for the 5 day forcast
+The json file is a huge with 39 data sets in total for the 5 day forecast

 * 7 for today
 * and 8 for the following 4 days.